Choose which is best for your business

-Ad Exchange and AdSense are powerful tools to help you sell your ad inventory.
+Ad Manager and AdSense are powerful tools to help you sell your ad inventory.

 Which is right for you?

-Differences between features of Ad Exchange and AdSense are compiled below.
+Differences between features of Ad Manager and AdSense include the following.

 |Preferred Deals||Deals interface allows you to set up Preferred Deals for fixed CPMs with buyers or Private Auctions with floor prices with multiple buyers.||No possibility to set up Preferred Deals.|